agavitalis/vita-awesome-calculator/README.md

 <p align="center"><img src="images/awesome_vita.png" alt="Vita Awesome Calculator" width="200" height></p>

-### Extra Features
-* Backup User and Medicine Data to their Google Drive - Not fully complete

 ### Updates and Collaboration
 * This application is still maintained
 * Feel free to fork, start and contribute to this project